If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Leyline of Sanctity

 In my opinion, it’s the best solution to the metagame infested with Endurances.
-Otherwise, I wouldn’t touch it.
+Otherwise, I wouldn’t touch it and rely on discard instead.
 The card has a few upsides:

 The card has weaknesses too, a lot of them to be honest with you.
 I listed them below: